lukeschunk/roombots_meetup_instructions/README.md

 ### Run the App

 You should be ready to run the app and connect to the simulator.
 For the node app, run `node app.js` in your CLI.
 You should see two messages: `WebSocket Client Connected` and `Heart Beating`.
 If you see those messages, check out the simulator.
 The Roombot will be spinning in a circle.
+It's alive!

 ### You're Good to Go